kevinstadler/taskwarrior-vit-config/README.md

 ## history

 * in spring 2021 I started using [taskwarrior](https://taskwarrior.org) with [vit](https://github.com/vit-project/vit) as an interactive frontend
+* while taskwarrior works great for managing individual tasks, I never found a good way to organise groups of tasks into projects, or keeping track of what projects I was currently working on (in Agile lingo: I couldn't find a good way to assign tasks to sprints, schedule and manage sprints etc.)
 * for managing hierarchies of dependent tasks (typical for project organisation) I tried out [taskwiki](https://github.com/tools-life/taskwiki), but I found it to be very slow and it [does not support batch updating of tasks](https://github.com/tools-life/taskwiki/issues/196#issuecomment-634789028)
-* in the end I implemented a [custom script for populating/parsing tasks](bin/taskproject) which I am calling from `vit`. it populates a vimwiki file with task lists which I can then edit interactively in `vipe`, on exit it parses changes and writes them into the taskwarrior database before returning to `vit`.
+* in the end I implemented a [custom script for populating/parsing tasks](bin/taskproject) which I call from `vit`. it populates a vimwiki file with task lists which I can then edit interactively in `vipe`, on exit it parses changes and writes them into the taskwarrior database before returning to `vit`.

 ## workflow

 My `vit`/`task` database doubles as [both parts of task and project management](https://medium.com/strong-opinions/daily-planning-the-bulletproof-system-54367a45b422): on one hand (more unusally) a *personal dashboard* for long-term tracking of ideas which turn into projects/goals and grow more and more specific tasks.
 This permanent storage archive ends up producing my actual *to do list*, which feeds into my paper-based daily bullet journalling which I use to organize my days.

+### part 1: dashboard workflow
+#### goals

+* [X] specific, measureable long-term goals are tasks with a `+goal` tag. they should certainly have a `scheduled` (start) date, and optionally also a `due` date (if there is an actual deadline)
+* [X] the `:goals` report shows all current and future goals sorted by their `scheduled` dates
+* completed/deleted goals at the bottom

-### idea / project / phase / task workflow
+#### idea / project workflow

 To understand the meaning of the taskwarrior tags (e.g. `+ACTIVE`), see [virtual tag logic](https://kevinstadler.github.io/notes/taskwarrior-virtual-tag-logic/).